antorguez95/synthetic_data_generation_framework/README.md

 ## What's in this repository?

 This repository contains the code of our published work in the Journal of Biomedical and Health informatics: "Synthetic Patient Data Generation and
 Evaluation in Disease Prediction Using Small and Imbalanced Datasets".
-Please cite this paper when using this framework.
+Please cite this paper if this framework somehow help you in your research and/or development work.

 This framework is entirely developed in Python language.
 In